-- The course in question must be from a regionally accredited college or university. - The student must have received a "C-" or better in the course; the only credits transferred for courses taken on a pass/fail basis will be those with a grade of "P" (pass). - 3.
-A maximum of 60 lower-level credits (100-200 level) towards the academic program may be transferred into Carroll College. - 4.
-At least one-half of the credits required in the major and minor must be taken at Carroll College. - 5.
-Of the final 45 semester credits earned toward the degree, a minimum of 30 semester credits must be earned at Carroll College.
+- The course in question must be from a regionally accredited college or university. - 2.
+The student must have received a "C-" or better in the course; the only credits transferred for courses taken on a pass/fail basis will be those with a grade of "P" (pass). - 3.
+A maximum of 60 lower-level credits (100-200 level) towards the academic program may be transferred into Carroll College. - At least one-half of the credits required in the major and minor must be taken at Carroll College. - Of the final 45 semester credits earned toward the degree, a minimum of 30 semester credits must be earned at Carroll College.
 See requirements for graduation as described in this Catalog (page 91). - 6.
 Two semesters or the equivalent in physical education activity courses may be transferable. - Courses taken on a pass/fail basis will not be accepted into the major.
-No more than 2 such courses will be allowed toward graduation, whether they are taken at another institution or at Carroll. - 8.
+No more than 2 such courses will be allowed toward graduation, whether they are taken at another institution or at Carroll.
+Beginning Fall

+- 2017, courses taken on a pass/fail basis will not fulfill Core Curriculum requirements. - 8.
 Grades earned at other institutions are not calculated into the Carroll College grade point average. - Any postsecondary coursework taken within 15 years of being admitted or readmitted to the campus will be included in the transfer analysis of core requirements, specific required classes in a major, minor, option or certificate and elective credits. - Coursework that falls outside the 15 year guarantee period may be included in the evaluation, at the discretion of the Registrar and appropriate department chair. - 11.
 Graduate coursework will not transfer. - 12.
 Students are responsible for sending an original translated copy of their foreign transcripts directly to the Registrar's Office.